-- a) All candidates entering the examination room shall be required to observe and comply with these regulations, failure of which shall be deemed to have committed an examination irregularity. - b) Any candidate found guilty of cheating part of the examination process shall be deemed to have committed an examination irregularity and to have failed in the whole of that examination for that year and shall be subjected to the imposition of warning, or penalty of suspension for one academic year, or discontinuation, depending on the gravity of the offense as shall be determined by the Senate. - e) Examination irregularities shall include:
+- a) All candidates entering the examination room shall be required to observe and comply with these regulations, failure of which shall be deemed to have committed an examination irregularity. - b) Any candidate found guilty of cheating part of the examination process shall be deemed to have committed an examination irregularity and to have failed in the whole of that examination for that year and shall be subjected to the imposition of warning, or penalty of suspension for one academic year, or discontinuation, depending on the gravity of the offense as shall be determined by the Senate. - c) Examination irregularities shall include: - i) Entering in an examination room without fulfilling the conditions stipulated by the University as provided for in Regulation 6(e); - ii) Uttering words and/or gesturing to another candidate; - iii) Possession of unauthorised material in the examination room; - iv) Causing disturbance in any examination room; - v) Destroying or falsifying of any evidence of irregularity or cheating in examination; - vi) Exchanging unauthorised materials in an examination room; - vii) Assisting another candidate in writing his/her examination; - viii) Providing answers to another candidate in any form; - ix) Receiving examination questions/answers from any other candidate or staff; - x) Copying from another candidate; - unauthorised removal of an examination answer booklet and/or answer sheet(s), any part of an examination answer book and/or answer sheet(s) or blank examination stationery from the examination room;

-- i) Entering in an examination room without fulfilling the conditions stipulated by the University as provided for in Regulation 6(e); - ii) Uttering words and/or gesturing to another candidate; - iii) Possession of unauthorised material in the examination room; - iv) Causing disturbance in any examination room; - v) Destroying or falsifying of any evidence of irregularity or cheating in examination; - vi) Exchanging unauthorised materials in an examination room; - vii) Assisting another candidate in writing his/her examination; - viii) Providing answers to another candidate in any form; - ix) Copying from another candidate; - unauthorised removal of an examination answer booklet and/or answer sheet(s), any part of an examination answer book and/or answer sheet(s) or blank examination stationery from the examination room; - xi) Tearing whole or any part of the answer books and/or answer sheets; - Borrowing materials from other candidate(s) in the course of the examination; Materials including but not limited to, calculators, rulers, pens/pencils, and slide rules interfering with the invigilator(s) from performing their duties in the course of the examination; - xiii) Impersonating another candidate; - xiv) Fraudulent alteration or misrepresentation of data and/or other information; - xv) Entering the examination room without a valid ID or with forged ID card: - xvi) Entering the examination room with any inscriptions on any body part or clothing or other objects, which can be construed as facilitating a candidate to answer examination questions; - xvii) Attempting to do any of the acts described in 9.c (i) (xvi) - xviii) Leaving the examination room, temporarily or otherwise, or staying out of the examination room for over five minutes, without authorisation or permission of the Principal Invigilator or one of the invigilators for the examination in question; - xix) For the purpose of fieldwork reports, assignments, and project reports examination irregularities shall also include:
+- xii) Tearing whole or any part of the answer books and/or answer sheets; - xiii) Borrowing materials from other candidate(s) in the course of the examination; Materials including but not limited to, calculators, rulers, pens/pencils, and slide rules interfering with the invigilator(s) from performing their duties in the course of the examination; - xiv) Impersonating another candidate; - xv) Fraudulent alteration or misrepresentation of data and/or other information; - xvi) Entering the examination room without a valid ID or with forged ID card; - xvii) Entering the examination room with any inscriptions on any body part or clothing or other objects, which can be construed as facilitating a candidate to answer examination questions; - xviii) Attempting to do any of the acts described in 9.c (i) (xvi) - xix) Leaving the examination room, temporarily or otherwise, or staying out of the examination room for over five minutes, without authorisation or permission of the Principal Invigilator or one of the invigilators for the examination in question; - xx) For the purpose of fieldwork reports, assignments, and project reports examination irregularities shall also include: